The STL+ C++ Library Collection

 The idea is that you catch the exception - probably only in the main() function of the application - and print out the what() description.
 This will enable you to get a starting point for looking for the programming error that causes the exception to be thrown.
 In theory at least, release versions of software should not throw any exceptions (with the above-mentioned message_handler_limit_error being a notable special-case).

-The long-term plan is to gradually convert all STLplus components to use exceptions for error handling.
 The philosophy here is to use C++ standard exceptions where they are appropriate (for example std::out_of_range for an index that's out of range of an array).
 If there isn't a standard exception that's appropriate, then the exception will be classed as general to the STLplus or specific to a component.
 General exceptions will be collected into a header exceptions.hpp whilst specific exceptions will be declared in the specific component's header - as is already the case for components like the message_handler and ntree.

 The C++ standard includes a set of predefined exceptions, defined in the header <stdexcept>.
 The exceptions are all based on the superclass std::exception and form a sub-class hierarchy: